Post Updated: January 17, 2022

 Your f*cks should stay for the present.
 This is the time when you do have control.
 The present is where change takes place.

 Do you know what’s worse than failure?
 Not attempting to do something at all.
-If you really want to know how to not give a f*ck, you have to give a f*ck first.
+If you really want to know how to not give a f*ck, you must give a f*ck first.

 - You don’t want to hurt the feelings of others, especially those dear to you.